GLOBAL MARKETS-Stocks, oil fall after ISM report

 Government debt pared losses to trade near break-even.

-The benchmark 10-year U.S. Treasury note was up 1/32 in price to yield 1.92 percent.
-The 30-year U.S. Treasury bond was up 3/32 in price to yield 3.11 percent.
-(Additional reporting by Richard Hubbard in London; Writing by Herbert Lash; Editing by James Dalgleish)
+The benchmark 10-year U.S. Treasury note was flat in price, yielding 1.93 percent.
+The 30-year U.S. Treasury bond was up 1/32 in price to yield 3.11 percent.
+(Additional reporting by Richard Hubbard in London; Writing By Herbert Lash; Editing by Padraic Cassidy)

-* Brixton Metals announces brokered financing of $4 million led by Gravitas Securities
+* Vuzix enters into development agreement with Toshiba for a customized smart glasses device

-* Offering to consist of sale of 3.75 million rockhaven common shares at a price of $0.18 per share for total proceeds of $675,000 Source text for Eikon: Further company coverage:
+* Says Gerald Slemko appointed interim CEO and chairman of the board